SysCPE/syscpe/backend/README.md

 - Investigate and fix Docker warnings/errors
 - Change isActive to status on AdminMember Model column
 - Change eachCourse to course on AdminMember Model column
+- Add graduation start year and make semester a derived attribute?